Production code: 7E

 - Percussive Maintenance: Pex gets the elevator working again by simply kicking it.

-- Psycho Lesbian: According to Word of God (and the novelization), both Tabby and Tilda.
+- Psycho Lesbian: According to Word of God, both Tabby and Tilda.

-- Putting on the Reich: the Caretakers, and especially the Chief
+- Putting on the Reich: The Caretakers' uniforms, and the Chief Caretaker's moustache.

-- The idea of a massive housing project being so ill-designed that it turns its residents into warring tribes had previously appeared in the J.G.
-Ballard novel High Rise.
+- The idea of a massive housing project being so ill-designed that it turns its residents into warring tribes with cannibalism, murder and general anarchy aplenty had previously appeared in the JG Ballard novel High-Rise.

 - Kroagnon seems suspiciously like a semi-anagramatic villainous parody of Howard Roarke from The Fountainhead.